Load addresses to a register using LDR Rd, =label

 nwith one word ; from the address [pc + offset]

-You must ensure that there is a literal pool within range (see Literal pools for more information).
+You must ensure that the literal pool is within range of the

-The instructions listed in the comments are the ARM instructions generated by the assembler.
+The instructions listed in the comments are the A32 instructions generated by the assembler.

 DCBdirective defines one or more bytes of store.
 In addition to integer values,